 System database content and allowed operational range [RB, SSS; SRR].

+The customer shall specify the security constraints on the system database for the supplier, based on the security sensitivity of the data in the database.

 Development constraints

 The customer shall define specific development and design constraints on the supplier, including the use of development standards.